Meet the Building Movement Project team and staff.

 Maggie Deptola

-Maggie Deptola (she/her) is the Finance, Grants and Operations Manager for the Building Movement Project.
+Maggie Deptola (she/her) is the Senior Manager of Finance, Grants and Operations for the Building Movement Project.
 She is responsible for building and maintaining systems that support the organization’s administrative functions.

 Maggie is passionate about economic mobility, educational equity, and capacity-building for nonprofits.
 Her previous roles include consulting with local and state governments on topics such as capacity-building and program design, a brief stint in tech, and supporting a variety of nonprofits in program and operations roles.
 Most recently, she served as the first Chief Operating Officer of Coded by Kids, a Philadelphia-based tech education nonprofit serving K-12 students ages in the mid-Atlantic region.